ataustin/secretsanta/README.md

 authenticate("path/to/config.json")
 ```

 This connects you to Gmail and allows you to send e-mails.
+Even if you used this package in the past,
+you may have to jump through authorization hoops using your browser to give permissions to
+`secretsanta` again.
+See the "Final notes" section below for more information.